Close Menu

 Birth Date June 2, 1941

-Age 80 years
+Age at Death 80 years

-Birthplace Bloomsbury, London
+Birthplace Bloomsbury, London, England

-Date of death August 24, 2021
+Date of Death August 24, 2021

-Place of death London, UK
+Place of Death London, United Kingdom

-Nationality American
+Nationality British

 Education Tylers Croft Secondary Modern School